onecommons/unfurl/docs/toscaref/spec-node-templates.rst

      - no
      - interfaces
      - Used for mapping plugins to :ref:`interfaces<interfaces>` operation or for specifying inputs for already mapped node type operations.
-   * - relationships
+   * - requirements
      - no
-     - relationships
+     - requirements
-     - Used for specifying the :ref:`relationships<relationships>` this node template has with other node templates.
+     - Used for specifying the :ref:`requirements<requirements>` this node template has.

 Example